|Starts at: Lukla||Ends at: Lukla|

 Mera Peak is the highest climbing peak in Nepal with a height of 6,440 ms above sea level.
 Mera Peak climbing offers stunning views of five different peaks above 8,000 meters.
 It includes Everest, Lhotse, Cho Oyu, Makalu, and Kanchenjunga.

 The climbing route passes through the south of Lukla to the traditional village of Hinku.
-The unspoiled village beautified with extended pastures welcomes every visitors.
-Daily grazing of yaks, sheep and yak herds befriends you in your walks.
+The unspoiled village beautified with extended pastures welcomes every visitor.
+Daily grazing of yaks, sheep, and yak herds befriends you in your walks.

 En route, you walk across the rhododendron and bamboo forest.
-The exotic routes, stunning glaciers, and the panoramic landscape makes it popular among the trekkers.
+The exotic routes, stunning glaciers, and panoramic landscape makes it popular among trekkers.